Furthur nuances of ABA-based therapies

 The client is 7, mostly nonverbal, and has 2 hour sessions several times per week.
 The client is required to sit at a desk for most of the session, although some activities are done while sitting on the floor instead.

-“Nuh, stah,” mimics the client (the pronunciation is poor but the cadence is imitated perfectly, which makes me grin).
+“Stah,” mimics the client.
 The tech withdraws her hand, nods as if in satisfaction, and makes marks on her tally sheet, obviously grading the child’s performance.
 This process is repeated multiple times per session.

 Case 1 isn’t perfect, but I think it’s a good shot at managing a necessary evil in a relatively decent way (the necessary evil being that, in order to make sure a kid knows how to object to things reliably, you pretty much have to provide or at least allow something they dislike for them to object to).
 The tech didn’t push, didn’t insist on a specific response, didn’t judge… just offered an alternative.
 The client was treated as a human being.